 Employers are increasingly seeking workers with formal academic qualifications.

-62% of the working population of Australia already have a qualification at certificate level or higher.1It is evident that a candidate’s qualifications are now a major deciding factor for employers looking to recruit staff.
+62% of the working population of Australia already have a qualification at certificate level or higher. ((2017 census))It is evident that a candidate’s qualifications are now a major deciding factor for employers looking to recruit staff.

 Getting qualified the smart way

 The good news is that if you’re an experienced, mature worker, you can complete a Diploma in six to twelve months.
 This means being able to skip the Bachelor degree altogether.
 From here you go on to complete your Graduate Certificate, which can lead straight to a Masters program.
 An adult student can effectively achieve the first year of a Masters program for less time and money than it would cost to complete an undergraduate Degree!

 The real cost of not achieving a qualification